nhols/pg-faker/README.md

 ## Configurable Column Name Strategy Mappings

-`pg-faker` automatically generates more realistic data for columns based on their names.
-For example, a column named `email` will automatically generate email addresses instead of random strings.
+`pg-faker` automatically generates more realistic data for **text columns** (`TEXT`, `VARCHAR`, `CHAR`) based on their names.
+For example, a text column named `email` will automatically generate email addresses instead of random strings.
 This is done through a configurable mapping system.

+**Note:** Column name strategy mappings only apply to text columns that don't have a specific character length limit.
+Columns with other data types (integers, dates, etc.) or text columns with length constraints will use their appropriate type-specific strategies.

 ### Default Column Name Mappings

-By default, `pg-faker` includes the following column name to strategy mappings:
+By default, `pg-faker` includes the following column name to strategy mappings for text columns:

 - `address` → addresses
 - `name` → person names